PNG Insight Blog

 If you have applied, here is what is likely to happen during the next stage leading up to training.

-So, you applied for the PNG Police Recruitment 2023, what's next?
+So, you applied for the PNG Police Recruitment, what's next?
 The recruiting agent will screen the applications sent online.
 It's part of the recruitment process.
 But with 30,000 applications and only 560 spots, it is a gigantic screening task.

-Understandably, not everyone will receive a response except for those that are shortlisted for the 500 Police Trainees and 60 Cadet Officer spots.
+Understandably, not everyone will receive a response except those shortlisted for the 500 Police Trainees and 60 Cadet Officer spots.

 If you get a response, you should be proud of yourself.